DoryD/ISS-SSTV/README.md

 # ISS-SSTV
-Pretty cool, right?
+Receiving images from space - pretty cool, right?
 With a little know how and some solder anyone can do this!

 #### Step 1: The Antenna.
 Your antenna will be the most important part of receiving signals, so let's start there.